 - 1 ¼ cup milk of choice plus more for brushing, I used coconut

-- 1 tbsp lemon zest plus more for serving
+- 1 tablespoon lemon zest plus more for serving

 - coconut butter for serving

 - Preheat oven to 425F and line a baking sheet with some parchment paper